MAYOR - KATHERINE "KAYE" ADAMS

 Mr. Butler was born in Eustis and raised in Zellwood.
 He and his wife Diana have seven children and five grandchildren between them.
 They attend First Baptist Church Umatilla.

 Mr. Butler previously served as Mayor and was sworn in for his first term as Council member in January 2017.
-His current term runs through the end of 2020.
+His current term runs through November 2020.

 Mr. Butler wouild like to see continued growth in city businesses and residences while Umatilla maintains its small town appeal.
 He would like to be the voice of the community.